linuxdeepin/deepin-manual/manual-assets/professional/deepin-terminal/en_US/index.md

 ## Main Menu

-In the Main Menu, you can create [create new window](#Create New Window), customize commands, switch themes, view help manual and get more information about Album.
+In the Main Menu, you can create [create new window](#Create Window), customize commands, switch themes, view help manual, and get more information about Album.

 ### Theme ###

-The window theme provides three theme types, namely Light Theme, Dark Theme and System Theme (default).
+The window theme provides three theme types, namely Light Theme, Dark Theme, and System Theme (default).

 1. On the Terminal interface, click ![main_menu](icon/icon_menu.svg).
 2. Click **Theme** to choose one theme.